 sufficiently stimulating for your bird.
 Remember though, not to overdo

-the ‘extras’ (only up to 10% by volume) as this will ‘unbalance’ their
+the ‘extras’ (only up to 20% by volume) as this can ‘unbalance’ their

 It is worth commenting that birds eat to satisfy their dietary